 Approximately 10 million tonnes of plastic finds its way into the ocean every single year.
 About 70% of this sinks to the sea floor, whilst 30% remains floating on the surface.
-That’s three million tonnes of plastic with the potential to be washed up on coastlines, affecting not just wildlife but also coastal communities, tourism and the food chain.
+That’s three million tonnes of plastic to potentially wash up on coastlines, affecting not just wildlife but also coastal communities, tourism and the food chain.

 Measurements from space are already used indirectly to get to grips with the problem of marine plastic litter, for example maps of ocean currents can inform us where plastic is likely to move to, so we can work out approximate plastic concentrations around the world.

-An ongoing study related to the remote sensing of marine litter is investigating how satellites could more directly measure seaborne plastic.
-The study is exploring whether this could be done from where satellites usually sit at the top of atmosphere, or whether it would require drone or aircraft measurements from the middle of the atmosphere.
+A recent study related to the remote sensing of marine litter investigated how satellites could more directly measure seaborne plastic.
+The study explored whether this could be done from where satellites usually sit at the top of atmosphere, or whether it would require drone or aircraft measurements from the middle of the atmosphere.

 Enabling autonomous shipping

 Just as driverless cars could be the future of the automotive industry, captain-less ships could be the future of the shipping industry.
-Autonomous shipping has the potential to significantly lower the cost of shipping, increase safety, solve anticipated crew shortages, and improve working conditions.
+Autonomous shipping has the potential to significantly lower costs, increase safety, solve anticipated crew shortages, and improve working conditions.

 But autonomous shipping relies on an accurate and continuously-available navigation system.
-Discovery and Preparation has supported studies into how to enhance existing satellite navigation systems to enable autonomous shipping, for example by combining them with ground-based systems to improve positioning accuracy.
+Discovery & Preparation has supported studies into how to enhance existing satellite navigation systems to enable autonomous shipping, for example by combining them with land-based systems to improve positioning accuracy.